lvous/hadesmem/branches/boost-build/Dependencies/AsmJit/README.txt

 Supported platforms
 ===================

-Fully supported platforms at this time are X86 (32-bit) and X64 (64 bit).
+Fully supported platforms at this time are X86 (32-bit) and X86_64/X64 (64-bit).
-Other platforms need volunteers to support them.
-Also note that AsmJit is designed to generate assembler binary only for host CPU, don't try to generate 64 bit assembler in 32 bit mode and vica versa - this is not designed to work and will not work.
+Other platforms need volunteers.
+Also note that AsmJit is designed to generate assembler binary only for host CPU, don't try to generate 64-bit assembler in 32 bit mode and vica versa - this is not designed to work and will not work.

 Examples
 ========